Q&A with Chris Kridler, author of the novels Funnel Vision and Tornado Pinball

 What’s the most dramatic storm you have chased?

-My most exciting chase was in 2004 – May 12, 2004, in Attica, Kansas.
+I really have two answers to this question.
+In my early chase years, May 12, 2004, in Attica, Kansas, was an incredible day.
 My group saw three tornadoes.
 One we saw from its beginning as the funnel formed in a field.
 It was eerily calm.
 Because the tornado wasn’t destroying anything, it didn’t make that “freight train” sound you so often hear about.
 It sounded like a waterfall.
 As it gained power, it got closer and closer to us.
 We had to scoot up the road, and as we looked back to our west and filmed it, it destroyed a house as it crossed the road, just a quarter mile away from us.
 Big hail was falling, and another tornado was forming to our east, threatening to cut us off.
 We called a friend and asked him to try to get through to emergency officials – fortunately, the family in the house survived.
 We caught up to the next tornado, which became very large and started dropping small satellite tornadoes around the edges of the circulation.
 One dropped on the road right in front of us.
 That was the first time I ever thought about getting into a ditch.
 But it dissipated quickly, and we zoomed east and got out of the way.

 What advice would you give someone who wants to chase storms?